Complete List of Google Search Operators and How to Use Them

 The related: operator lets you look for related websites based on a domain name.
 This operator only works on bigger websites.
 As an example, google.com itself would return 9 related websites, apple.com 32, nytimes.com 15, and 7 related websites to wincher.com.

 The AROUND(X) operator, or proximity search operator, helps you to find search results where two words occur within X words from each other.

-This operator makes Google work as a dictionary, define: followed by a word will return the explanation and meaning of that word.
+The operator define: makes Google work like a dictionary. define: followed by a word will return the explanation and meaning of that word.
 Only works for English words.

 This operator returns Google’s weather widget which presents the weather for a certain location.
 Works for most locations.
-Usually, you will get exactly the same result by only search for weather followed by the location, but if you want to be 100% sure to get Googles weather widget this operator is useful.
+Usually, you will get exactly the same result as you get if you search for weather followed by the location, but if you want to be 100% sure to get Google’s weather widget this operator might be very useful.

 The movie: operator directly followed by a movie name will return information about the movie.
 The result returned is not very consistent.
 Sometimes the movie: operator makes little to no difference, whilst in some locations, you will get a lot of extra information.
 For example where and when a movie is currently showing or available to stream.